center-for-threat-informed-defense/workshop/README.md

 ### Access Workbench

 With the docker-compose running you can access the ATT&CK Workbench application by visiting the URL `localhost` in your browser.
-To shut down Workbench, open a new terminal and run
+To shut down Workbench, open a new terminal to `./attack-workbench-frontend` and run
 ```
 docker-compose down
 ```